Report courtesy of Mark FOSTER

 The Age Grade course record is held by Karen FALOON, who recorded a score of 88.42% (24:36) on 14th July 2018 (event number 224).

 Our points champions are Emma-Jayne DOYLE (2017/2018), Hannah Rose DOYLE (2016/2017), Mark FOSTER (2015/2016, 2016/2017 & 2017/2018), Anne GIRDLER (2014/2015 & 2015/2016) and Mike PRICE (2014/2015).

 Photographs and videos taken at our event appear on our official flickr photo pool here.

-Our special pacer days take place on the third Saturday of the month, the next one being on July 21st.
+Our special pacer days take place on the third Saturday of the month, the next one being January 19th.
 If you'd like to help our parkrunners by pacing during one of these events please see the required times below and get in touch with us.

 January, March, May, July, September and November - odd times: 19, 21, 23, 25, 27, 29, 31, 33, 35